mariothedog/1000-Days/README.md

 * I fixed one of the issues I noticed yesterday (I thought IsIconic meant *not* minimised but now now that it means that it *is* minimized)
 * Still not perfect as it logs some background processes like `Microsoft Text Input Application`
 * Now only logs activity once a second so it doesn't eat up CPU
+* [Learnt about cProfile](https://stackoverflow.com/a/582337/8004215) which sounds pretty useful